Jordanbarker/marimo-pages/README.md

 This repository exports my [marimo](https://marimo.io) notebooks to WebAssembly and deploys them to GitHub Pages.

-## 📚 Included Pages
+## 📚 Pages

-Currently, I just have the template examples:
-- `apps/charts.py`: Interactive data visualization with Altair
+- `apps/house_affordability.py`: Tool to understand whether a house is in your budget or not.
+- `apps/quick_ref.py`: My cheat sheet notes on Marimo.

+Template examples:
 - `notebooks/fibonacci.py`: Interactive Fibonacci sequence calculator
 - `notebooks/penguins.py`: Interactive data analysis with Polars and marimo